 The main reason to reach out to agents or other people at the ground level before going straight to the state commissioner is to save time.
 If you can resolve the problem close to the source, you can avoid a lot of extra work.

 If you feel like no one is listening or that something is very wrong and that the people you have talked to so far cannot help, don't despair; you are not yet out of luck.
 You still have recourse at this point, because you have the option of filing a report higher up and getting the state insurance commissioner involved to help you.

 Who Is the State Insurance Commissioner?

-If you ever find that you need to file an insurance complaint with your state insurance commissioner, there are a few things you will want to do or be prepared to do.
-First, go to your state insurance commissioner's web site and find out what the process is to file a complaint.
+If you ever find that you need to file a formal complaint with your state commissioner, there are a few things you will want to prepare for.
+Before taking any other steps, go to your state insurance commissioner's website and find out what the process is to file a complaint.
 Read each step and all the fine print.
 Look for deadlines, guidance, and look at sample forms if they have them.
-Many state insurance commissioners will have a complaint form available to download or fill out online.
+Many state insurance commissioners will have a complaint form that you can download and send in, or fill out online.

-Once you know how to start the process, you will want to compile every piece of documentation that pertains to the complaint.
+Once you know how to start the process, go back and compile every piece of information that pertains to the complaint.
 If you haven't been doing so, start keeping records of all phone conversations and agent contacts.
-Most all insurance companies have large insurance claims departments and service call centers where you will almost always speak to a new person each time you contact the insurance claims department, so it is important for you to keep your own records of all conversations with the insurance company.
+Insurance companies often have very large claims departments and service call centers.
+You may end up speaking to a new agent each time you call, so you need to keep your records of each person you talk to with the insurance company.
 Make notes of time, date, and what you talked about.
 Once you compile all your documents and know the process for filing with your state office, it is time to submit the complaint.